fbpx

 Proven Results

+To date, SMS has graduated 65 women earning degrees in diverse career fields, with an average starting salary of $50,000.
 A strong and resilient economy requires a prepared workforce, stable communities and thriving families.
 An investment in these women and their children is the only way to create sustainable change for the betterment of our community and nation.

 Do you have questions about our program?